RaymondByc/raymondbyc-github.io/index.md

 Hi!
 I am a graduate student of College of Computer Science at [Sichuan University](http://en.scu.edu.cn), China.

-I'm looking forward to PhD opportunities of Computer Vision.
+I'm looking forward to a PhD opportunity of Computer Vision and Machine Learning.

 ## Education
 #### Sichuan University ( 2017/9 - 2020/6 )